grafana/metrictank/docs/cloud/faq.md

 ### Can I import my existing data?

-You can import pre-existing data into the hosted platform, from either a Graphite or metrictank installation.
+You can import pre-existing data, from either a Graphite or metrictank installation.
 We either provide you with the tools and instructions, or if provided access, we offer this service for a hands-off experience.
-Grafana dashboards can also be imported if you choose to use a hosted Grafana instance.
+Dashboards can also be imported if you choose to use Grafana Cloud.

 ### How do I send data to the service?